DhruvJ2/LocoForge/README.md

 "What's the average salary by department?"
 "Find employees hired in the last 6 months"

-# Movie queries (NoSQL)
+# Supplies queries (NoSQL)
-"Show me all action movies from 2020"
+"Show me all sales with high customer satisfaction" "What are the top-selling items this year?"
-"What are the top-rated movies this year?"
+"List sales by store location"
-"List movies with the most comments"
+"Show total sales by customer age group"

-# Hybrid queries (Both databases)
+# Hybrid queries (combining both databases)
-"Show which employees watched action movies"
+"Show which employees bought office supplies"
-"Compare employee salaries with movie ratings"
+"Compare employee salaries with sales data"

 # Unclear queries (Data Engineer)
 "Show me everything"